U.S. Physical Therapy Earnings Call Transcripts

 -

-Operating nearly 800 clinics, the company leverages a partnership model and active M&A to drive growth in a fragmented market.
-Revenue is diversified across commercial, Medicare, and workers’ comp, with rising rates and strong demand from demographic trends.
+Operating nearly 800 clinics in 44 states, the company leverages a partnership and acquisition model to drive growth in a fragmented $40B rehab market.
+Revenue is diversified across commercial, Medicare, and workers’ comp, with Medicare rates set to rise in 2026.
+Industrial injury prevention is a fast-growing, high-margin segment.

 -